healthchecks/healthchecks/CONTRIBUTING.md

 assistants, they will be closed with no discussion.
 Do not write emails generated or rewritten by LLMs, they will be marked as spam.

+## Pull Requests

+Pull requests are currently disabled in this repository due to ongoing AI-generated spam.
+This project *still accepts code contributions*.
+Rather can creating a pull request, please mention the repository & branch with your completed feature or bugfix in an issue comment.

 ## Code Style

 * Format your Python code with [ruff](https://docs.astral.sh/ruff/).